wasserth/TotalSegmentator/README.md

 ### Installation

-TotalSegmentator works on Ubuntu, Mac, and Windows and on CPU and GPU.
+TotalSegmentator works on Ubuntu, Mac, and Windows and on CPU, GPU and MPS.

 Install dependencies:
 * Python >= 3.10
 * [PyTorch](http://pytorch.org/) >= 2.0.0

-Optionally:
-* if you use the option `--preview` you have to install fury (`pip install fury`).
-FURY <2 additionally requires xvfb (`apt-get install xvfb`).

 Install Totalsegmentator